gauravgulati81/bot-reports-java/README.md

 - generateHTMLReport(): Call this method after the above methods have been executed, to generate the html report.
 Returns nothing.

+Refresh the project explorer after the script execution, in order to view new reports created inside the "Reports" directory

 Refer SampleTestCase.java for sample implementation.